-North Dakota requires a Money Transmitter Company to have a license and a bond to operate a check cashing, money transfer or pay day loan business.
+North Dakota requires a Money Transmitter Company to have a license and a surety bond to operate a check cashing, money transfer or pay day loan business.
 The bond guarantees faithful performance of the receipt, handling, transmission and payment of money.
 The bond amount varies, and can be from $150,000 to $500,000.
 Applicants must apply through the National Mortgage Licensing System (NMLS)

 The application process is as follows:

 Applicants must complete the application and pay the license and credit report fees.

 Provide a copy of the business financial statements prepared by a CPA that includes a Balance Sheet, Income Statement, Statement of Cash Flows and any relevant notes.
 Applicants must show a net worth of no less than $100,000.

 Provide a personal financial statement for any individual that owns 25% of the company directly or indirectly.

 Provide the following documents: a business plan, a management chart, an organizational chart, document samples such as contract and payment instrument, etc., a Certificate of Authority or Good Standing Certificate, a list of permissible investments.